RakaiSeto/d3labs-BE_Assessment-Rakai-Seto-Sembodo/README.md

 ## How to run
 1. Clone the repository
 2. npm i
-3. node app.js [target unix timestamp]
+3. node app.js [target epoch timestamp]